MB3hel/AUVControlBoard/docs/docs/devs/math.md

 $d_x = \begin{pmatrix}-1 & +1 & -1 & +1 & 0 & 0 & 0 & 0\end{pmatrix}^T$

-Note that when constructing the DoF matrix for your vehicle, you should assume an ideal system and environment.
+Note that when constructing the DoF matrix for your vehicle, you should assume an ideal system and environment (ignore variation between thrusters, environmental factors that create motion, etc).

 ### LOCAL Mode Motion

-In LOCAL mode, motion is specified as a set of speeds in vehicle relative DoFs.
+In LOCAL mode, motion is specified as a set of speeds in vehicle-relative DoFs.
 The user provides the control board with a *local target motion vector* ($t_l$) where each element corresponds to a DoF.

 $t_l = \begin{pmatrix} x & y & z & r_x & r_y & r_z \end{pmatrix}^T$

 $x$ is normalized velocity in +x direction
 $y$ is normalized velocity in +y direction
 $z$ is normalized velocity in +y direction
-$r_x$ is normalized velocity in +pitch direction (xrot)
+$r_x$ is normalized angular velocity about the +x axis direction (xrot)
-$r_y$ is normalized velocity in +roll direction (yrot)
+$r_y$ is normalized angular velocity about the +y axis (yrot)
-$r_z$ is normalized velocity in +yaw direction (zrot)
+$r_z$ is normalized angular velocity about the +z axis (zrot)

 By multiplying this target motion by the DoF matrix, $D$, a *speed vector* $s$ is obtained where each element of $s$ corresponds to a specific thruster (by index).